dbt-labs/jaffle-shop-template/README.md

 ![Codespaces setup screen at postCreateCommand](.github/static/codespaces-setup-screen.png)

 After the container is built and connected to, VSCode will run a few clean up commands and then a `postCreateCommand`, a set of commands run after the container is set up.
 This is where we install our dependencies, such as dbt, the duckdb adapter, and other necessities, as well as run `dbt deps` to install the dbt packages we want to use.
-That screen will look something like the above, when its completed it will close and leave you in a fresh terminal prompt.
+That screen will look something like the above.
+When it's completed it will close and leave you in a fresh terminal prompt.
 From there you're ready to do some analytics engineering!

 ## Additional included tools